 State Transportation Department means that department, commission, board, or official of any State charged by its laws with the responsibility for highway construction and/or maintenance as defined in 23 U.S.C.
 101(a)(28).

+STIP means Statewide Transportation Improvement Program.
+It is a financially constrained, multi-year list of transportation projects.
+The STIP is developed under 23 U.S.C.
+134 and 135, and 49 U.S.C.
+5303-5305.
+The Secretary of Transportation reviews and approves the STIP for each State.

 Transit means regular, continuing shared ride surface transportation services that are open to the general public or open to a segment of the general public defined by age, disability, or low income